 Cabin Camp 2 is set up in four units with cabins that sleeps 2 to 12 people.
 In each cabin there are lights, electrical outlets, bunks and mattresses.
 Sleeping cabins do not have heat or air conditioning.
-Campers should bring all gear including bedding, pillows, etc.
+Campers should bring all gear including bedding, pillows, and towels.

-There are 5 restrooms throughout the camp - one in A Unit, one in B Unit, one in C Unit, one in D Unit, and one behind the Dining Hall (Building 95).
-There are also restrooms located in the Dining Hall and Infirmary.
+There are five restrooms throughout the camp - one in A Unit, one in B Unit, one in C Unit, one in D Unit, and one behind the dining hall (Building 95).
+There are also restrooms located in the dining hall and infirmary.
 Campers are responsible for cleaning and sanitizing floors, shower stalls, sinks, and toilets.
 Plungers and toilet brushes are provided.
 Campers should bring hand soap, detergents, and other necessary toiletries.
 Toilet paper is provided.

 Kitchen and Dining Hall: